JackPotat0/jackpotat0.github.io/docs/game.md

 #### Legend of Mana (PS1)
 Combat is too clunky, non linear layout is too uncomfortable for me.
 This is Yoko Shimomura's single best standalone OST.
 It captured the magical fantasy world like no other, not even her future works has this degree of raw imagination.
 I will die on this hill.

+#### Vagrant Story (PS1)
+Not my kind of thing.
+The story sure is intriguing, will be sure to check out.

 ---

 ### **NOT ROLLED CREDITS**